 The aerospace engineering curriculum provides students with an education in technological areas critical to the design and development of aerospace vehicles and systems.
-The aeronautics concentration under the BSE program in aerospace engineering emphasizes engineering and the design of aircraft, helicopters, missiles and other vehicles that fly through the atmosphere.
+The aeronautics concentration under the Bachelor of Science in Engineering program in aerospace engineering emphasizes engineering and the design of aircraft, helicopters, missiles and other vehicles that fly through the atmosphere.